 Initialization Method

-- Install Arduino IDE and ESP32 board support.
+- Install Arduino IDE and the ESP32 board package.

-- Upload the sketch, open Serial Monitor at 115200, and test with a nearby tag.
+- Upload the sketch, open Serial Monitor at 115200, and test with a nearby NFC/RFID tag.

 Example Test Workflow